ashish-reddy-20-08/spam-ham-detection/README.md

 - Spam is one of the main threats posed to email users.
 - All email flows that were spam in 2013 are 69.6%.
 - Therefore, an effective spam filtering technology is a significant contribution to the sustainability of cyberspace and our society.
+- As the importance of email is not lesser than your bank account containing 1Cr., then protecting it from spam or frauds is also mandatory.